ECSH52575 - Professional Body Supervision

 Professional Body Supervision

-These PBs offer affiliation and professional membership to those working in the accountancy sector.
+These PBs offer affiliation and professional membership to those working in the accountancy and legal sectors.
 With this membership those working in accountancy related roles can demonstrate that they meet nationally or globally recognised professional and ethical standards set out by the relevant PB.
 This is usually done by training, passing qualifying examinations and undertaking practical work experience, before being accepted as a member.
 Membership attracts an annual fee, and members must adhere to codes of professional and ethical conduct standards and continue their professional development.

-Professional membership with of the PBs automatically includes anti-money Laundering (AML) supervision, however this is not the case for all PBs, and supervision should not be assumed as included in membership.
+Professional membership with of the PBs automatically includes anti-money laundering (AML) supervision.
+However this is not the case for all PBs, and supervision should not be assumed as included in membership.
 Some PBs require a separate registration for a member to also be supervised by them for AML purposes and may charge a further fee for this.

 HMRC does not distinguish between a business and an individual who carries out ASP activity in that business; HMRC will register and supervise for AML purposes only the ASP business.

-When PBs cannot agree who the appropriate AML supervisor should be, again the ASP must apply to HMRC for supervision.
+When PBSs cannot agree who the appropriate AML supervisor should be, again the ASP must apply to HMRC for supervision.
 This could be the case for example, where an ASP has several partners or principals, each holding their own professional membership with different PBs, or they are members of a PB that is not listed in Schedule 1.

 Unlike other professions such as doctors or solicitors, where it is only possible to practice after gaining a recognised qualification, anybody can set up in practice and call themselves an “accountant”.
 The profession therefore consists of qualified and unqualified accountancy practitioners.
 To practice as a qualified accountant a person must gain entry to one of the PBs.